Long butterfly spread with calls

 Explanation

 A long butterfly spread with calls is a three-part strategy that is created by buying one call at a lower strike price, selling two calls with a higher strike price and buying one call with an even higher strike price.
 All calls have the same expiration date, and the strike prices are equidistant.
-In the example above, one 95 Call is purchased, two 100 Calls are sold and one 105 Call is purchased.
+In the example below, one 95 Call is purchased, two 100 Calls are sold and one 105 Call is purchased.
 This strategy is established for a net debit, and both the potential profit and maximum risk are limited.
 The maximum profit is realized if the stock price is equal to the strike price of the short calls (center strike) on the expiration date.
 The maximum risk is the net cost of the strategy including commissions and is realized if the stock price is above the highest strike price or below the lowest strike price at expiration.

 This is an advanced strategy because the profit potential is small in dollar terms and because “costs” are high.
 Given that there are three strike prices, there are multiple commissions in addition to three bid-ask spreads when opening the position and again when closing it.
 As a result, it is essential to open and close the position at “good prices.”
 It is important to ensure the risk/reward ratio including commissions is favorable or acceptable.